by Wes Demory

 Deemed Export Overview

-U.S. export laws are not limited to just physical shipment abroad.
+What is a deemed export overview?
+When exporting products out of the US (such as a freight to germany with plexus freight to make as a hypothetical example), one needs to make sure they are compliant with U.S export laws.
+It is highly likely you already knew this, but U.S. export laws are not limited to just physical shipments abroad by plane, boat or freight.
 They also apply to information transfers involving foreign persons located inside or outside of the United States.
+This is not just regarding paperwork for physical exportation.
 When technology or source code is transferred to a foreign person, it is “deemed” to have been exported to that person’s home country.
 If export laws prohibit a particular transfer, the U.S. government provides a process to apply for an export license.
 Most license applications are approved; however, applications take time to process.
 Failure to comply with U.S. export laws can lead to civil fines, denial of export privileges, criminal fines and even imprisonment.

 EAR vs ITAR Restrictions